 In a small room your hand clap doesn’t stop immediately after the sound.
 It slowly fades away, and if you’re standing in the right spot, you might hear a higher frequency grow in loudness and disappear after the rest of the frequencies do.
 That’s long reverb times while standing in a room mode, which creates flutter echoes too.

-Take a look at this 3D waterfall graph.
+Take a look at this 3D waterfall graph created with the FuzzMeasure software.
 The normal frequency response is graphed with amplitude vertically, frequency horizontally, and then the length of time of the reverb tail is the 3rd dimension coming out towards you.

 That’s a quick overview of the main types of problems anyone involved in capturing or creating sound encounters when working indoors.
 Who all needs acoustic treatment and for what applications?